rkaiser0324/CakePress/README.md

 * Apache 2.2 or 2.4 with mod_php and mod_rewrite enabled, optionally with nginx 1.6.2 as a reverse-proxy
 * nginx 1.6.2 with PHP-FPM

-It is known to work with WordPress 4.8.2 and CakePHP 2.9.1.
+It is known to work with WordPress 5.2 and CakePHP 2.9.1.

 ## Installation

-### Standard WordPress layout

-By default, the CakePHP directory should be named `cakephp` and is typically a sibling to the WordPress one, i.e., if WordPress is at `/path/to/www/Wordpress` then CakePHP is at `/path/to/www/cakephp`.
+For a standard WordPress layout, by default, the CakePHP directory is named `cakephp` and is a sibling to the WordPress one; i.e., if WordPress is at `/path/to/www/Wordpress` then CakePHP is at `/path/to/www/cakephp`.

-Then install the dependencies via `composer install` in the CakePress plugin directory.

-### Bedrock layout

 If you're using the [Bedrock](https://roots.io/bedrock/) framework, the CakePHP directory should be a sibling to `/web`.

-Use Composer to install the plugin and its one dependency, `rkaiser0324/dom-query`.
+The plugin has one dependency, `rkaiser0324/dom-query`.
+You can use `composer install` in the CakePress plugin directory to add it, or use the `cakepress_dom_query_loader_path` filter to point to it if it's located elsewhere.

 ## Server Configuration